killiansheriff/LovelyPlots/readme.md

-# PrettyPlots
+# LovelyPlots

-PrettyPlots is a repository containing ``matplotlib`` style sheets to nicely format figures for scientific papers, thesis and presentations while keeping them fully editable in ``Adobe Illustrator``.
+LovelyPlots is a repository containing ``matplotlib`` style sheets to nicely format figures for scientific papers, thesis and presentations while keeping them fully editable in ``Adobe Illustrator``.
 Additonaly, ``.svg`` exports options allows figures to automatically adapt their font to your document's font.
 For example, ``.svg`` figures imported in a ``.tex`` file will automatically be generated with the text font used in your ``.tex`` file.

 <p align="center" width="50%">
     <img width="70%" src="figs/plots/ipynb+use_mathtext.svg">